nishitha965/ecommerce-recommender/README.md

+.

-E-commerce Product Recommender
+🛒 E-commerce Product Recommender
-Objective
+🎯 Objective

 This project combines a simple product recommendation system with LLM-powered explanations to help users understand why specific items are recommended to them.

-It demonstrates how recommendation logic and AI-generated explanations can work together in an e-commerce context.
+It demonstrates how recommendation logic and AI-driven natural language explanations can work together in an e-commerce context.

-Features
+🚀 Features

-Product Catalog: Stores product names, categories, and prices.
+📦 Product Catalog: Stores products with names, categories, and prices.

-User Behavior Tracking: Logs user interactions to inform recommendations.
+👤 User Behavior Tracking: Logs user interactions to inform recommendations.

-LLM-Powered Explanations: Generates personalized text explanations for each recommendation.
+🤖 LLM-Powered Explanations: Generates personalized explanations for each recommendation.

-Interactive Frontend Dashboard: Built using Streamlit.
+🖥️ Interactive Frontend Dashboard: Built with Streamlit to view recommendations for any user.

-RESTful Backend API: Implemented with FastAPI to serve recommendations and product data.
+⚙️ RESTful Backend API: FastAPI backend serving product and recommendation data.

-Project Structure
+🧩 Project Structure
 ecommerce-recommender/
 │
 ├── app.py                 # Streamlit frontend